Aarhus University Seal

 Ink

-This installation was based on a screen, a computer, a receipt printer, and three books.
-Each of the books contained an integrated pressure sensor.
-By pressing on a book, you could create a poem that was automatically printed out on a receipt printer.
-When the installation was turned off, a cluster of words appeared on the screen.
-Lifting one of the books caused a white text box to appear in the middle of the cluster of words.
-Subsequently, a line of text appeared.
-Pressing the book could change the text.
-By maintaining the pressure, you could place the text bar in the white box, and a new text bar appeared.
-This was continued until the poem was complete.
-Afterward, it was automatically printed on the receipt printer, and you could take it with you.
+Each book contained an integrated pressure sensor.
+By pressing and tilting a book, the user could compose a poem.
+When the installation was idle, a cluster of words floated on the screen.
+Lifting one of the books caused an empty text box - a scroll - to appear above the word cluster.
+Subsequently, a line of text appeared next to the scroll.
+Pressing the book could change the line, and tilting the book placed the line onto the scroll, prompting a new line to appear.
+This process continued until the poem was complete.